akmaldira/whatsapp-gpt/README.md

 - node engines >=18.x
 - Open AI Key
 - Open AI Organization
-- Google Credential for useage Speech To Text API and Text To Speech API
+- Google Credential for usage Google API (Speach To Text, Text To Speach, and more)

 ### Development